Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 ![](./images/he_protecc-016.webp)
 # Leak & Pwn

 Here comes the problem, even if the ELF is not PIE, the stack and also `vdso` still get randomized by **ASLR**, even worse, the internal offsets also get randomized...
-But let's tackle the problem one after another:
+But let's tackle one problem after another:

 ## The Leak